What are varicose veins?

 Other factors that may lead to weakened vein valves and the development of varicose veins include obesity, aging, leg injury, pregnancy, smoking, hormones, and heredity (being born with weak vein valves).
 While varicose veins are not considered a severe medical condition, they can be uncomfortable and can lead to more serious problems such as phlebitis (inflammation in the leg) or blood clot.
 Varicose veins can also be a cosmetic concern to some people.

-Varicose veins, because they occur in superficial veins, are not generally linked to a serious condition called deep vein thrombosis (DVT).
+Varicose veins are not generally linked to a serious condition called deep vein thrombosis (DVT) because they occur in superficial veins.
 However, with severe varicose veins, there is a small increased chance of developing DVT.
 DVT requires immediate medical attention.
 Symptoms of DVT include sudden, severe leg swelling and can result in blood clots that travel to the brain or the heart.
+The National Heart, Lung, and Blood Institute suggests that people seek immediate medical care if they have:

 What are the symptoms of varicose veins?